-Terry LengfelderTerry Lengfelder is a long-time member of the board of Northwest Hospital and Medical Center, both before and after it became a part of U. W. Medicine.
+Terry LengfelderTerry Lengfelder is a long-time member of the board of UW Medical Center.
 He is a past chairman, and currently heads several committees.
 He has also served as a Community Member of the Finance and Audit Committee of U.W.
 Medicine.
 Mr. Lengfelder has served as a consultant in business management, finance and accounting and as an arbitrator.
 Prior to his years of consultancy, he spent almost four decades at Arthur Andersen & Co., where he served as managing partner of the Seattle and Washington D. C. offices and in Chicago as partner in charge of the firm’s central region.
 He served two terms on the Board of Partners of Andersen Worldwide and as chairman in 1993 and 94.

 Mr. Lengfelder is a graduate of Washington University in St. Louis and has served as a director on several corporate boards, as well as a director of a number of not-for-profit organizations including the Chamber of Commerce Boards in Seattle, Washington, D. C. and Chicago, where he served two years as chairman.

 Bill RexMr.
 Rex retired as Managing Director of Prudential Securities Inc. and currently serves in an advisory role at Wachovia Securities Inc. Prior to Prudential Securities, Mr. Rex was President of Picnic Point Development Company, Ltd. Concurrently, he was Executive Vice President at Shearson Lehman Brothers and President of Foster & Marshall Realty and Mortgage Company, where he previously held the title of Senior Executive Vice President.
 Prior to Foster & Marshall, Mr. Rex held Vice President positions at John Nuveen & Company and at Merrill Lynch Pierce Fenner & Smith, consecutively.
 Mr. Rex has a long history of leadership, membership and participation in dozens of civic, business and charitable boards and organizations.
-In addition to the Northwest Hospital Board, he currently sits on the board of the Museum of Flight.
+In addition to the UW Medical Center - Northwest, he currently sits on the board of the Museum of Flight, where he hosts a bi-month flight-and-fancy lecture series pertaining to the impact of avian evolution on human systematic robotics.
 Mr. Rex graduated with a Bachelor of Arts degree in Education from Grinnell College.

 Rogelio RiojasRogelio Riojas has served as President and CEO of Sea Mar Community Health Centers since 1978.
 Sea Mar is a health and human services non-profit organization committed to providing quality, comprehensive health, human and housing services to diverse communities, specializing in service to Latinos.
 Under his leadership, the organization has grown from a small community clinic in the South Park neighborhood of Seattle, to a large multi-faceted health and human services organization.